-Rwandan authorities arrested journalist Dieudonné Niyonsenga in 2020, and accused him of impersonating a journalist and forging a press card.
-He was acquitted in March 2021, but authorities appealed that ruling, and he was retried and convicted in November 2021.
-He was serving a seven-year prison sentence as of December 1, 2022.
+Rwandan authorities arrested journalist Dieudonné Niyonsenga in 2020, and initially accused him of breaching COVID-19 lockdown orders.
+He was later charged with impersonating a journalist and forging a press card.
+Niyonsenga was acquitted in March 2021, but authorities appealed that ruling, and he was retried, convicted, and jailed for seven years in November 2021.
+CPJ is aware of reports that Niyonsenga has been beaten in prison.

-Prosecutors charged Niyonsenga and Komezusenge with forgery of press cards, impersonating journalists, hindering the implementation of government-ordered work by breaching COVID-19 movement restrictions, and also charged Niyonsenga with humiliating officials on duty, according to court documents reviewed by CPJ.
+Prosecutors charged Niyonsenga and Komezusenge with forgery of press cards, impersonating journalists, and hindering the implementation of government-ordered work by breaching COVID-19 restrictions, according to court documents reviewed by CPJ.

-On November 25, 2021, authorities detained Niyonsenga’s father, Primien Rukebesha, and held him for three days after he tried to visit the journalist at Nyarugenge Prison, according to a report by The Chronicles and the person familiar with the case who spoke to CPJ on condition of anonymity.
+On November 25, 2021, authorities detained Niyonsenga’s father, Primien Rukebesha, for three days when he tried to bring clothing and a bedcover to his son in Kigali’s Nyarugenge Prison, according to The Chronicles and the person familiar with the case who spoke to CPJ.

 In June 2022, the YouTube channel Pax TV-Ireme News interviewed Niyonsenga’s sister, Mujawabera Odette, and another person who visited him in prison in May and June, who both said that the journalist reported being beaten by prison officers on his back and head, that he had wounds on his chest and behind one of his ears, and that he had not received medical attention for these injuries.
 Human Rights Watch also received reports of similar allegations.